-Social – Know how to meet people and make friends.
+Social – Know how to meet people, make friends and get along with a roommate.
 Have the confidence to approach a professor to ask questions and acquire a mentor.
 Know when someone is not a good candidate for friendship.

 Health – Be able to schedule and attend medical appointments independently (including filling out paperwork and paying copayments).

 Academic – Have a system for keeping track of assignments.
 Consistently meet deadlines.
-Know how to write a research paper.
+Know how to write a research paper and prepare for exams.

-Daily Living – Be able to get up in the morning without assistance, select appropriate clothes, maintain hygiene and eat the right amount.
+Daily Living – Be able to get up in the morning without assistance, select appropriate clothes, do laundry, maintain good personal hygiene and eat the right amount.